derekoneil/ContainerNativeDevelopmentWithOKE/workshops/container-native-development/Intro.md

 - To log issues and view the Lab Guide source, go to the [github oracle](https://github.com/oracle/learning-library/issues/new) repository.

 - This version of the lab guides requires the use of an Oracle-provided VirtualBox or Cloud-hosted client image to use during the workshop.
-You can download the [VirtualBox image]() to run on your laptop, or switch to a different version of the lab guides using the dropdown menu at the top right of the page.
+Using this link, you can download the [VirtualBox image](https://objectstorage.us-ashburn-1.oraclecloud.com/n/gse00014514/b/PublicBucket/o/OL74_ClientImageFinalBeta5.ova) to run on your laptop, or switch to a different version of the lab guides using the dropdown menu at the top right of the page.

+- If you do not already have Virtual Box, the Virtual Box software can be downloaded from [this link](https://www.virtualbox.org/).

 - Visit the [Workshop Interactive Labguide](https://launch.oracle.com/?container-native-development) for a visual overview of the workshop content.